-6. The mycotoxins of greatest concern to human health and livestock are produced by several genera of filamentous fungi, namely Aspergillus, Fusarium and Penicillium, which produce aflatoxins (AFs), ochratoxin A (OTA), patulin (PAT), fumonisins (FBs), zearalenone (ZEN), nivalenol (NIV), deoxynivalenol (DON), citrinin (CIT), T-2 and HT-2 toxins (WHO, 2018).
+7. The mycotoxins of greatest concern to human health and livestock are those produced by several genera of filamentous fungi, namely Aspergillus, Fusarium and Penicillium, which produce aflatoxins (AFs), ochratoxin A (OTA), patulin (PAT), fumonisins (FBs), zearalenone (ZEN), nivalenol (NIV), deoxynivalenol (DON), citrinin (CIT), T-2 and HT-2 toxins (WHO, 2018).

-7. Exposure to dietary mycotoxins can lead to various adverse effects in humans, which include carcinogenic, teratogenic, hepatotoxic, nephrotoxic, and cytotoxic, immunological and haematological effects.
+8. Exposure to dietary mycotoxins can lead to various adverse health outcomes in humans, which include carcinogenic, teratogenic, hepatotoxic, nephrotoxic, cytotoxic, immunological and haematological effects.

-8. In addition to primary mycotoxins, modified mycotoxins can also be produced by fungi or generated as part of the defence mechanism of the infected plant.
-They are described as metabolites and normally remain undetected during the testing for parent mycotoxins (e.g. deoxynivalenol-3-glucoside when testing for DON).
-It has been reported that some modified mycotoxins can be converted into the parent mycotoxin during digestion in humans and animals, and thus have the potential to result in higher exposure to the parent mycotoxin and consequently increase the likelihood of adverse health effects.
-Although, the toxicological data for this is scarce (Freire & Sant'Ana, 2018).
+9. In addition to primary mycotoxins, modified mycotoxins can also be produced by fungi or generated as part of the defence mechanism of the infected plant, some of which are also directly toxic.
+They are described as metabolites and normally are not detected during the testing for parent mycotoxins (for example, deoxynivalenol-3-glucoside when testing for DON).
+It has been reported that some modified mycotoxins, whilst not very toxic themselves, can be converted into the parent mycotoxin during digestion in humans and animals, and thus have the potential to result in higher exposure to the parent mycotoxin and consequently increase the likelihood of adverse health effects.
+These have been termed masked mycotoxins.
+However, the toxicological data for these is scarce (Freire & Sant'Ana, 2018).